Grade Point Average (GPA)

 Here is a suggested course plan for traditional applicants to complete prerequisite courses before matriculation.
 Please keep in mind that the prerequisite courses listed are specific to the University of Florida College of Dentistry.
-If you plan to apply to multiple dental schools be sure to visit each school’s website for information about their specific prerequisite courses.
+If you plan to apply to multiple dental schools, be sure to visit each school’s website for information about their specific prerequisite courses.

-- How can you be sure that dentistry is the right profession for you?
-It’s important to become very familiar with the dental profession.
-Shadow, observe, and/or work in dental settings so that you are sure this is the right career for you.
+Shadow, observe, and/or work in clinical dental settings so that you are sure this is the right career for you.
 You can shadow in private dental offices, public health clinics, dental laboratories, Veteran’s Administration hospitals, and in the student and resident clinics at UF College of Dentistry through UF Health Shands Hospital Volunteer Office⤷.

 Applicants are not required to complete a minimum number of dental experience hours.
 However, you do need a substantial amount of first-hand dental observation so you become very familiar with the profession.
-If all goes as planned, this will be your career for the next several decades and it’s important that you are sure dentistry is what you want to do.
+If all goes as planned, this will be your career for the next several decades, and it’s important that you are sure dentistry is what you want to do.
 Shadowing isn’t just another box to check on an application; this directly benefits you as you prepare for your career in the dental field.
 There’s no such thing as too much dental experience.

 Considering going on a dental mission trip?
 Please review the ADEA Guidelines for Predental Students Providing Patient Care During Clinical Experiences Abroad ⤷.